survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 npm install babili-webpack-plugin --save-dev
 ```

-To attach it to our configuration, define a part for it first:
+To attach it to the configuration, define a part for it first:

 **webpack.parts.js**